StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 * StackState Agent V2 is deployed as a DaemonSet with one instance **on each node** in the Kubernetes cluster:
   * Host information is retrieved from the Kubernetes API.
   * Container information is collected from the Docker daemon.
-  * Metrics are retrieved from kubelet running on the node and also from kube-state-metrics if this is deployed on the same node.
+  * Metrics are retrieved from kubelet running on the node.
+  * By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the agent pod.
+On large Kubernetes cluster this can cause issues.
+See the [section on cluster checks](#cluster-checks) for an alternative way to gather metrics from kube-state-metrics.
 * StackState Cluster Agent is deployed as a Deployment.
 There is one instance for the entire Kubernetes cluster:
   * Topology and events data for all resources in the cluster are retrieved from the Kubernetes API.
   * Control plane metrics are retrieved from the Kubernetes API.